Blasstah/MCSD/README.md

 ## Planned
 - Optional Discord Integration (Sending commands via Discord Bot, forwarding messages, and etc.)
 - Visual changes to most of the menus in the app.
+- Terminal Mode - Some sort of interactine with the app by stdin and stdout

 ## Some screenshots